NBA Rumors: Chris Paul-To-Sixers Trade Possible, Al Horford As Main Trade Chip

 Since the 2019 NBA offseason, rumors have been continuously swirling around All-Star point guard Chris Paul and his future with the Oklahoma City Thunder.
 Though the Thunder have expressed their desire of keeping Paul for the remainder of the 2019-20 NBA season, most people still see him as one of the hottest commodities on the trade market before the 2020 February NBA trade deadline.
-One of the NBA teams who could express interest in acquiring Paul from the Thunder is the Philadelphia 76ers.
+One of the teams who could express interest in acquiring Paul from the Thunder is the Philadelphia 76ers.

-In his recent article, Sam Quinn of CBS Sports considered the CP3-to-Philadelphia deal as the “best-case scenario” for the Sixers before the 2020 February NBA trade deadline.
+In his recent article, Sam Quinn of CBS Sports considered the CP3-to-Philadelphia deal as the “best-case scenario” for the Sixers before the 2020 February trade deadline.
 The Sixers may currently have Ben Simmons as their starting point guard, but they are still in need of a player who could provide more ball-handling and shooting without negatively affecting their performance on the defensive end of the floor.
 As Quinn noted, of all the potential trade targets that could address their backcourt problem, Paul is the “best” and “most attainable option” for the Sixers.

 Though he’s already 34, Paul would still be an incredible addition to the Sixers, giving them a pass-first All-Star caliber point guard and a very reliable scoring option next to Simmons and Joel Embiid.
 This season, Paul is averaging 17.0 points, 5.0 rebounds, 6.4 assists, and 1.6 steals while shooting 48.1 percent from the field and 37.2 percent from beyond the arc.
 To acquire Paul, Quinn suggests that the Sixers could explore sending a trade package including Al Horford and future first-round picks to the Thunder.